florentmorin/tinymce-rails-documentupload/README.md

   This plugin is adapted from work done by [Christian Bechström Viken for TinyMCE Rails Image Upload plugin](https://github.com/PerfectlyNormal/tinymce-rails-imageupload).

   The icon used for the button comes from the icon set [Silk by famfamfam](http://www.famfamfam.com/lab/icons/silk/) and the spinner image from [ajaxload.info](http://ajaxload.info/).

+  Support for TinyMCE 3 is currently available in the [tinymce3 branch](https://github.com/florentmorin/tinymce-rails-documentupload/tree/tinymce3).
+The master branch is targetting TinyMCE 4.x.

 ## Requirements

   * Rails >= 3.1
-  * TinyMCE using the advanced theme
+  * TinyMCE4 using the advanced theme

 ## Setup

 ### Add the gem to your Gemfile

-    gem 'tinymce-rails-documentupload', '~> 3.5.8.7'
+    gem 'tinymce-rails-documentupload', '~> 4.0.0.beta'

+    # or use git

+    gem 'tinymce-rails-documentupload', github: 'florentmorin/tinymce-rails-documentupload'

 ### Set up TinyMCE as you would normally, but in the call to `.tinymce()`, add

     plugins: "uploaddocument"
-    # theme_advanced_buttonsX must include "uploaddocument" somewhere to have the button appear
+    # toolbar option must include "uploaddocument" somewhere to have the button appear

   and the rest should happen automatically.